ericyeonpark/ericyeonpark.github.io/_posts/2021-3-28-unit2-portfolio.md

 ![Ridge Coefficient](/assets/img/port2/ridge_coefficients.png)

-The main takeaways from these coefficients are that documentaries on average tend to have the highest IMDb scores while horror movies/shows tend to have the lowest IMDB scores.
+The main takeaways from these coefficients are that documentaries on average tend to have the highest IMDb scores while horror movies/shows tend to have the lowest IMDb scores.
 We can also see that movies being on Netflix have a positive impact on IMDb score.
 So maybe in the end, using a substantial leap in logic, aspiring filmmakers might want to make movies with a goal of being featured on Netflix to mind, in order to achieve a higher IMDb rating.
-On a more serious note, I hope you enjoyed seeing what features of a movie are impactful when trying to create a movie that’s featured on Netflix or achieving a higher IMDb rating.
+On a more serious note, I hope you enjoyed seeing what features of a movie are impactful when trying to create a movie that’s featured on Netflix or achieve a higher IMDb rating.

+---

+Link to GitHub repo can be found [here](https://github.com/ericyeonpark/Lambda_Unit_2_Project_Movies)